 (i) Home-heating fuel for a household that is out of fuel or if the heating fuel supply will last less than 15 calendar days.
-The payment may be for either the main or secondary fuel type and may include the cost of an added charge for off-hours delivery service.
+The payment will be for the main fuel type and may include the cost of an added charge for off-hours or off-route delivery service.
 The payment amount will not exceed the cost of the delivery; including any necessary reconnect fees and/or minor furnace start-up costs.
-Any credit balance with the household's vendor, including LIHEAP funds issued, will be deemed available to resolve the crisis and will be deducted from the household's benefit amount.
+Any credit balance with the household's vendor, including LIHEAP funds that have been authorized and not yet received, will be deemed available to resolve the crisis and will be applied toward the delivery cost first.